A journey through the living messages of Christ

 Reputation without reality

-The ancient capital of Lydia, Sardis was famous for the fabulous wealth of King Croesus and for the invention of gold and silver coinage — an innovation that transformed world commerce.
-The city was considered impregnable, perched on a sheer cliff — and yet it was captured twice by surprise, by the Persians and the Greeks, through places that no one was guarding.
+The ancient capital of Lydia, Sardis was famous for the fabulous wealth of King Croesus and for the invention of gold and silver coins — an innovation that transformed world commerce.
+The city was considered impregnable, situated on a steep cliff — and yet was conquered twice by surprise, by the Persians and the Greeks, through places that no one guarded.

-This history gives profound resonance to Christ's message, which warns: "Wake up!
-If you do not wake up, I will come like a thief, and you will not know at what time I will come to you."
-The Temple of Artemis at Sardis, the imposing synagogue, and the Roman gymnasium all testify to a city that had everything — except authentic spiritual life.
+This history gives a profound resonance to Christ's message, which warns: “Wake up!
+If you do not wake up, I will come like a thief, and you will not know at what hour I will come to you.”
+The Temple of Artemis at Sardis, the imposing synagogue, and the Roman gymnasium are testimonies of a city that had everything — except authentic spiritual life.

 “You have a reputation of being alive, but you are dead.
 Wake up!
 Strengthen what remains and is about to die.”